 When a judgment is Spirit-led, then the “judgment is God’s.”
 The same was true for the judgments that Moses would make in the more difficult cases brought to him.

-This reality was even more applicable for the New Testament apostles, who would judge an entire body that—for the first time—would be comprised of Spirit-filled members (God’s Church).
+This reality was even more applicable for the New Testament apostles, who, in compliance with John 20:23, would judge an entire body that—for the first time—would be comprised of Spirit-filled members (God’s Church).

 Only God can fully forgive sin